andrewtarzia/topology_scrambler/README.rst

     In each script, you will have to update the environment variables, namely the paths where the data is written to and where some software is.

-Each script should be self-contained and run and produce the output used in the manuscript.
+Each script should be self-contained and once you have installed the environment with ``just dev``, you should have them as executables.
+They can then be run and produce the output used in the manuscript.
 Not all scripts were used in the final version, and will be inspirations for recipes and examples in ``cgx``.

 ``mgen_crest_analysis``
-    Does something.
+    This script performs conformer analysis of atomistic building blocks to collate the minimal model forcefield parameters.

 ``mgen_cs1``
-    Does something.
+    This script was unused in the final manuscript and aims to reproduce the prediction of cis-M2L4 heteroleptic cage structures.

 ``mgen_cs2``
-    Does something.
+    This script introduces the parameter optimisation of the minimal model forcefield parameters and applies it to the prediction of ditopic + tritopic cage structures.
+Not all aspects were used in the final manuscript.

 ``mgen_cs3``
-    Does something.
+    This script builds the homoleptic and heteroleptic structures from four components, predicting the stirrup structures.

 ``mgen_cs4``
-    Does something.
+    This script was not used in the final manuscript but predicts the structures of heteroleptic M6L6L6 metal-organic cages.

 ``mgen_cs6``
-    Does something.
+    Atomistic structure prediction shown at the end of the final manuscript.

 ``mgen_genetic``
-    Does something.
+    Genetic algorithm-based structure prediction of M9 heteroleptic cage structures.

 ``mgen_star``
     Reproduces the minimal model prediction of starship structures.

 ``validation_mnl2n``
-    Does something.
+    Not mentioned in the manuscript, this script reproduces the relationship between preferred MnL2n cages and the bite angle.

 ``write_chemiscope``
     Produces the dataset visualisation using chemiscope of the output of